 Generally speaking, most sheets (fitted sheets, top sheets and pillowcases) are labelled with proper washing procedures.
 Read the labels carefully before washing your sheets for the first time.
 While the directions below will work for most types of sheets, every material has its care instructions.
 Failure to wash sheets according to the manufacturer’s recommendations could lead to problems like running colours, shrinkage or even the premature deterioration of the fabric.

 To a certain degree, how often you wash your sheets should be a matter of personal preference.
 Washing your sheets too often can lead to early signs of wear and tear, while failure to wash frequently enough could lead to discomfort in bed.
 Aim for washing your sheets once per week to maintain a balance between not enough and too much.

-Sort sheets by fabric color and by type of fabric, and adjust your washer settings accordingly.
-Some dark-colored sheets and delicate sheets need cold water only.
+Sort sheets by fabric colour and by type of fabric, and adjust your washer settings accordingly.
+Some dark-coloured sheets and delicate sheets need cold water only.